caoy98/stat628-server-capacity/README.md

 # stat628-server-capacity

 ## Description
 This is a group work of STAT628.
-It build a model to predict the time that a hard drive reaches its maximum capacity.
+It builds a model to predict the time that a hard drive reaches its maximum capacity.

+## Methods
+Main part of model is ARIMA, in order to increase robustness, we add piecewise linear regression incase ARIMA model fails.

+## Data
+The data is simulated via network received traffic(kb) in several different situations including online video, seraching on internet and gaming.

 ## Authors